cardano-foundation/CIPs/CPS-0009/README.md

 Decentralized applications and DeFi projects require efficient coin selection to maintain the performance and cost-effectiveness of their transactions.

-### Example Implementation
+### Example Implementations

-Some real world use cases of the coin selection algorithm taking Native Token into account is listed below:
+Some real world use cases of coin selection algorithms taking Native Tokens into account are listed below:
 1. [UTxO utils of Cardano in WASM](https://www.npmjs.com/package/cardano-utxo-wasm)
 2. Cardano Wallet (link to be supplied)
 3. [cardano-multiplatform-lib](https://github.com/dcSpark/cardano-multiplatform-lib)